jacobobryant/Feedstuff/README.md

 ```

 You follow other people by subscribing to their feeds.
 If you don't already use a feed reader, you can subscribe via email with [Blogtrottr](https://blogtrottr.com/).
-You should subscribe to my feed: `https://feed.jacobobryant.com/`.
+You should subscribe to my feed: `https://feed.jacobobryant.com/` ([click here](https://blogtrottr.com/?subscribe=https://feed.jacobobryant.com/) to subscribe with Blogtrottr).

 ## Implementation